google/sprockets/STL.md

 }
 ```

 A top-level message can specify encoding mechanism with **encode**.
-Currently, 3 encoding mechanisms are supported: "json", "bytestream", "protobuf".
-A protobuf message may specify the message defined in proto file with **protobuf_message** instead of listing all fields.
+Currently, 2 library encoding mechanisms are supplied: stl.lib.JsonEncoding and stl.lib.Protobuf[Base64]Encoding (the latter can be encoded either as binary or a base64 string).
+A protobuf message may specify the message defined in proto file with **external** instead of listing all fields.
 ```
 message mProtoMessage {
-  encode "protobuf";
+  encode "stl.lib.ProtobufEncoding";
   external "proto.example_pb2.SimpleMsg";
 }
 ```